devinkr/js-events/readme.md

 click on an element as a click on it's parent, grandparent, great-grandparent, etc.

-This is useful for us when working with adding events to a lot of elements (like in our exercise).
+This is useful for us when working with adding events to a lot of elements.
 Rather than apply an event listener to every element, and have a lot of duplicate event listeners, we can apply 1 event to the parent element:

 ```js